Buckinghamshire County Council elections

 Buckinghamshire County Council in England was elected every four years from 1973 until 2020.

 Political control

 From 1973 until its merger into Buckinghamshire Council in 2020, political control of the council was consistently held by the Conservative party:

 In the 1993 elections, it was the only county council to have elected a majority of Conservative councillors, while the party lost majorities on strongholds such as Essex, Kent and Lincolnshire.

-Leadership

-The leaders of the council from 2001 until its abolition in 2020 were:

-Martin Tett subsequently became first leader of the replacement Buckinghamshire Council in 2020.